 Prerequisite: ENG 101 with a grade of "C" or higher, or consent of instructor.
-Credit: 3 semester hours

 MGT 270 -Principles of Management

 Principles of Management introduces the basic management functions of planning, organizing, leading, and controlling.
 Topics include the organizational triangle, strategic planning, managing human resources, decision-making, communication, quality, innovation, conflict management, and ethics.
 These principles apply to management in all organizations.